Study abroad in Switzerland for students

 Though the gap is not a problem but it must be clearly explained

-Before applying for a Swiss Student Visa you have to be accepted by a Swiss school or university, and in proof you will get an acceptance letter which will be required for the visa application form.
+Before you can apply for a Swiss Student Visa, you must be accepted by one of the Swiss schools or universities.
+You will receive an acceptance letter as a proof of acceptance, which you will need for your visa application form.